Human skin

 The human skin is the outer covering of the body and is the largest organ of the integumentary system.
 The skin has up to seven layers of ectodermal tissue guarding muscles, bones, ligaments and internal organs.
 Human skin is similar to most of the other mammals' skin, and it is very similar to pig skin.
 Though nearly all human skin is covered with hair follicles, it can appear hairless.
-There are two general types of skin, hairy and glabrous skin (hairless).
+There are two general types of skin: hairy and glabrous skin (hairless).
 The adjective cutaneous literally means "of the skin" (from Latin cutis, skin).

 Skin plays an important immunity role in protecting the body against pathogens and excessive water loss.
 Its other functions are insulation, temperature regulation, sensation, synthesis of vitamin D, and the protection of vitamin B folates.
 Severely damaged skin will try to heal by forming scar tissue.
 This is often discoloured and depigmented.

 In humans, skin pigmentation (affected by melanin) varies among populations, and skin type can range from dry to non-dry and from oily to non-oily.
-Such skin variety provides a rich and diverse habitat for bacteria that number roughly 1000 species from 19 phyla, present on the human skin.
+Such skin variety provides a rich and diverse habitat for the approximately one thousand species of bacteria from nineteen phyla which have been found on human skin.

 Structure

-Human skin shares anatomical, physiological, biochemical and immunological properties with other mammalian lines, especially pig skin.
-Pig skin shares similar epidermal and dermal thickness ratios to human skin; pig and human skin share similar hair follicle and blood vessel patterns; biochemically the dermal collagen and elastic content is similar in pig and human skin; and pig skin and human skin have similar physical responses to various growth factors.
+Human skin shares anatomical, physiological, biochemical and immunological properties with other mammalian lines.
+Pig skin especially shares similar epidermal and dermal thickness ratios to human skin: pig and human skin share similar hair follicle and blood vessel patterns; biochemically the dermal collagen and elastin content is similar in pig and human skin; and pig skin and human skin have similar physical responses to various growth factors.

-Skin has mesodermal cells, pigmentation, such as melanin provided by melanocytes, which absorb some of the potentially dangerous ultraviolet radiation (UV) in sunlight.
-It also contains DNA repair enzymes that help reverse UV damage, such that people lacking the genes for these enzymes have high rates of skin cancer.
+Skin has mesodermal cells which produce pigmentation, such as melanin provided by melanocytes, which absorb some of the potentially dangerous ultraviolet radiation (UV) in sunlight.
+It contains DNA repair enzymes that help reverse UV damage.
+People lacking the genes for these enzymes have high rates of skin cancer.
 One form predominantly produced by UV light, malignant melanoma, is particularly invasive, causing it to spread quickly, and can often be deadly.
-Human skin pigmentation varies among populations in a striking manner.
-This has led to the classification of people(s) on the basis of skin colour.
+Human skin pigmentation varies substantially between populations; this has led to the classification of people(s) on the basis of skin colour.